makeplans/makeplans-api/readme.md

 When your integration is ready to be released then you can sign up for a real account at https://app.makeplans.net/client/new

+## API conventions

 MakePlans provides a fairly standard REST API.

+### Endpoint

 The base URL is `https://youraccount.makeplans.net/api/` for production apps and `http://youraccount.test.makeplans.net/api/` for test apps.
 All requests in the production environment are done over HTTPS.
 Please note that the staging environment is not encrypted (HTTP only).
-The Norwegian version uses .no and the International version uses .net as TLD.
-This is only visual as there is a setting for the language.

-## API conventions

 ### Versioning